Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 Two modes, one boundary

-The mode=focus branch layers on top of the same spoiler predicate — it just narrows the visible set further before returning it.
+The mode=focus branch layers on top of the same spoiler predicate; it just narrows the visible set further before returning it.
 The seed is the canonical characters drawn on any page in [page, right_page] (joined through page_characters → characters → world_entities.character_id), still gated by the lexicographic debut tuple so a hand-edited future-debut entity that’s also on the page can’t slip past.
-From the seed, the route runs one more SELECT for edges of three structural kinds (member_of, lives_in, familiar_of) where either endpoint is in the seed and the edge’s own debut is at or before the cursor; the other endpoint of each surviving edge joins the visible set; then the same edge-filter from full mode runs over the expanded set to pull every spoiler-safe edge among the focused nodes (not just the structural-expansion kinds — so a rival_of edge between two members of the focus subset still shows when both rivals are in scope).
+From the seed, the route runs one more SELECT for edges of three structural kinds (member_of, lives_in, familiar_of) where either endpoint is in the seed and the edge’s own debut is at or before the cursor.
+The other endpoint of each surviving edge joins the visible set; then the same edge-filter from full mode runs over the expanded set to pull every spoiler-safe edge among the focused nodes (not just the structural-expansion kinds, so a rival_of edge between two members of the focus subset still shows when both rivals are in scope).

 If the seed comes back empty — a wordless action panel, a landscape painting, or pages that haven’t been ingested yet — the route falls back to the full subset rather than returning an empty graph.
 That’s a UX call: most readers’ next action after “empty graph” is “ok then show me the whole world”, and the kind-filter bar is right there in the UI to narrow it again.